Sliding into a face: aesthetics and politics of image recognition

 The face is not a given, it is always under construction.
 It only exists as a face as long as we have the right apparatus to perceive it and the

 right configuration.
 The face can escape and elude perception (as in the case of prosopagnosia).
 A long process of reconstruction and archeology may be necessary to make it re-emerge from traces (as in forensics practices).
-At the same time, the face is under a permanent scrutiny that produces discrimination and stigmatisation.

 Always forget a face?
 So does Brad Pitt – don’t just blame your memory